inkdevhub/brand-assets/README.md

 Swanky dApps will be a community project where anyone is encouraged to contribute and discuss!
 At the moment, the [Astar Foundation](https://github.com/AstarNetwork) and the ShidenDAO is maintaining and curating the repositories, we wish to give more power to the community.

-If you wish to be involved, please send us a message!
+If you wish to be involved, please send us a message on Twitter @Swanky_wasm.

 ## What is this repository?